Views: 0 Author: Site Editor Publish Time: 2025-03-07 Origin: Site

 A linear actuator is an actuator that moves in a straight line, rather than producing a rotary motion like other actuators.
 These actuators are ideal for applications that require controlled, precise motion, such as industrial machinery, medical devices, and even home automation systems.

 AC actuators run on alternating current (AC) electricity, which makes them a popular choice in many industrial and consumer applications.
-These actuators are often used in systems that require continuous or high-powered motion, such as air conditioning units, large machinery, and automated assembly lines.
+These linear actuator systems are often used in systems that require continuous or high-powered motion, such as air conditioning units, large machinery, and automated assembly lines.

 AC actuators work by converting electrical energy from an AC power source into mechanical motion.
 Their main advantage is their ability to maintain consistent performance over a longer period of time, making them a reliable choice for industrial systems.
 The main benefits of AC actuators are high power efficiency, durability, and cost-effectiveness.